proxystore/proxystore/docs/guides/streaming.md

-**Multi-producer.** If a [`Publisher`][proxystore.stream.protocols.Publisher] supports multiple producers, typically no changes are required on when initializing the corresponding [`StreamProducer`][proxystore.stream.StreamProducer].
-Each producer process can simply initialize the [`Publisher`][proxystore.stream.protocols.Publisher] and [`StreamProducer`][proxystore.stream.StreamProducer] and begin sending objects to the stream.
+**Multi-producer.** If a [`Publisher`][proxystore.stream.protocols.Publisher] supports multiple producers, typically no changes are required on when initializing the corresponding [`StreamProducer`][proxystore.stream.interface.StreamProducer].
+Each producer process can simply initialize the [`Publisher`][proxystore.stream.protocols.Publisher] and [`StreamProducer`][proxystore.stream.interface.StreamProducer] and begin sending objects to the stream.

 **Multi-consumer.** If a [`Subscriber`][proxystore.stream.protocols.Subscriber] support multiple consumers, attention should be given to the manner in which the consumers behave.
-If all consumers receive the full stream (i.e., each consumer receives each object in the stream), then the the `evict` flag of [`StreamProducer.send()`][proxystore.stream.StreamProducer.send] should be set to `False`.
+If all consumers receive the full stream (i.e., each consumer receives each object in the stream), then the the `evict` flag of [`StreamProducer.send()`][proxystore.stream.interface.StreamProducer.send] should be set to `False`.
 This ensures that the first consumer to resolve a proxy from the stream does not delete the object data for the other consumers, but this also means that object cleanup must be handled manually by the application.
 Otherwise, the store will fill up with the entire stream of objects.
 On the other hand, if each object in the stream is only received by one consumer, then it *may* be safe to set `evict=True`.